 - Take a few minutes each day to focus on deep breathing.
 Not only will it calm you down, but it can clear your mind and help you work.

 - Counseling, yoga and meditation all offer specific methods of deep breathing, but the general idea is usually the same.
 While sitting up straight, take in long, deep breaths through your nose, then slowly exhale through your mouth.
 Do this for several minutes — you might try closing your eyes, too.
 You'll be amazed how effective it can be.

 It's possible that your daily routines and habits, unquestioned and developed over the years, are contributing to an intolerable amount of stress.
 Sometimes it's the simplest aspects of our lives that need to be revamped.

-- Get More Sleep: Sleep deprivation and stress go hand-in-hand and, in fact, form a vicious cycle, one problem encouraging and contributing to the other.
+- Get more sleep: Sleep deprivation and stress go hand-in-hand and, in fact, form a vicious cycle, one problem encouraging and contributing to the other.
 We need sleep to rest and process stress.
 And yet the trends are moving in the wrong direction.
-A 2005 National Sleep Foundation poll found that U.S. residents sleep, on average, 2 hours less than they did in the 19th century and one hour less than 50 years ago.
+According to the Advisory Board, Americans average just under seven hours of sleep each night which is about one hour less than 70 years ago.
 In general, adults need 7-9 hours of sleep a night.

 - Exercise more: People have a built-in ability to fight stress: physical exercise.
 Scientists and health-care professionals are virtually unanimous in touting the benefits of a regular exercise routine.
 Jogging, biking, swimming, walking or just about anything else that gets your heart rate up will increase your brain's production of endorphins and improve your mood.

 - Leave for work early: You might just think of yourself as always on the go, but rushing to get to work is a bad start to any day.
 Try this experiment: For a week, leave home 15 minutes before your usual departure time and see what kind of impact it has.